-Make your workplace ripe for creativity.
+Here are some ways to make your workplace ripe for creativity.

 Google, Apple, Microsoft.
-Three of the biggest companies in the world, and they all have something important in common, something that makes them powerhouses in the business and tech world – innovation.
+Three of the biggest companies in the world all have something important in common that makes them powerhouses in the business and tech world: innovation.
 The companies that thrive are the ones that come up with new ideas that interrupt the market and ignite new trends.

 Whatever approach you take, whether sleek and open or fun and energetic, the environment you create in your workspace is a vital piece of your company's culture and the creative capacity of your workforce.